-When Dietary Restrictions Feel Like Dieting
+When Medically-Necessary Dietary Restrictions Feel Like Dieting

+I distinctly remember the moment of my dilemma: My acid reflux flared up, and I had read that a low-carb diet is great for reversing acid reflux.
 I thought to myself, “Uh oh.
 Low-carb is definitely a diet.
 Does this count though, since it’s for my health, not for weight loss?
 Will this make me binge?
 Am I screwed no matter what?”

 What Is Gentle Nutrition?

-Gentle nutrition means I can listen to my body while staying smart about my health.
+Oooh yeah.
+This feels good, doesn’t it?
+Gentle nutrition means I can listen to my body while staying loyal to my health.

 That could be vegan pizza, or it could be something completely different.
 But as long as I’m doing it to honor my body instead of to cut weight, it works pretty smoothly.